cncf/wg-env-sustainability/governance/paper-process.md

 ### Public comment adjudication

-Prior to opening the paper for community review, the group should select no more than 3 Adjudicators.
+Prior to opening the paper for community review, the group should select no more than 3 Adjudicators from different organizations/companies and geolocations.
 These individuals are tasked with accepting/rejecting suggestions, and resolving comments from the community.
 Any comments or suggestions that require larger discussion should be brought up in a group meeting and decisively resolved.
 These should be clearly documented with